Loading

 Level Two: Predictive Analytics

 Level two switches manufacturing from reactive problem solving to proactive analysis and improvement.
 AI and machine learning are used to track data patterns, identify issues or quality failures, and take preventative action to avoid downtime.
 These additional systems help visualize data and display dashboards.
-Proactive analysis reduces significant downtime and takes certain responsibilities off the engineers involved in the manufacturing process; however, it does still take considerable some time and effort.
+Proactive analysis reduces significant downtime and takes certain responsibilities off the engineers involved in the manufacturing process; however, it does still take some considerable time and effort.

 Level Three: Prescriptive Analytics

 Active data means data that uses machine learning to perform proactive analysis and generate insights without human supervision.
-Level three uses active data to not only predict downtime before it occurs, but to recommend fixes and inform the relevant people of settings that allow the optimization of production.
+Level three uses active data not only to predict downtime before it occurs, but to recommend fixes and inform the relevant people of settings that allow the optimization of production.
 Using historical data, prescriptive analytics isolates the variables and production settings that contributed to the most profitable and least profitable runs.
 Information on these settings allows production teams to replicate their most efficient runs and convert years of best practices into processes that new operators can easily follow.

 Level Four: AI-Driven Automation